ZTiKnl/IDA-BGS/README.md

 An EDMC plugin that gathers system/faction data for specific systems and sends JSON formatted data to webapi

 ## How to use:
-1. Clone the repo to the EDMC plugin folder, or download the load.py file to a new folder inside the EDMC plugin folder (default: `c:\Users\%USERNAME%\AppData\Local\EDMarketConnector\plugins`)
+1. Clone the repo to the EDMC plugin folder, or download and unzip to the EDMC plugin folder (default: `c:\Users\%USERNAME%\AppData\Local\EDMarketConnector\plugins`)
 2. Request API key on webinterface
 3. Start up EDMC